jkk/formative/README.md

 New form renderers can be implemented using the `formative.render-form/render-form*` multimethod.

-You can also render individual elements for fields with `render-field`.
-Unlike `render-form*`, `render-field` always returns Hiccup data. `render-field` takes a field specification and an optional value:
+You can also render individual fields using `render-field`.
+Unlike `render-form*`, `render-field` _always_ returns Hiccup data. `render-field` takes a field specification and an optional value:

 ```clj
 (f/render-field {:name :flavor